 10 Responsive Frameworks You Need

-From top to bottom, there is simply no framework better then Foundation 4.
-Although this release is fairly recent, I would have said the same about Foundation 3.
-The base is solid, functionality is well documented, the theme roller does it's job, and the bonuses are very well done (Orbit Slider, Icon Fonts, etc).
-The responsive css examples are very helpful too.
+Foundation: From top to bottom, there is simply no framework better.
+Although this release is fairly recent, I would have said the same about the previous Foundation.
+The base is solid, functionality is well documented, the theme roller does its job, email and app foundations are a pleasant surprise, the building block library helps a ton, the scripts are very well done (Orbit Slider, Icon Fonts, etc), and the code is shrinking at an impressive pace.
+The responsive css layout examples are very helpful too.

-Twitter Bootstrap has become invaluable and probably done the most to push the responsive "cause" in the industry.
+Twitter Bootstrap: Bootstrap has grown to become invaluable for web designers.
+The team has probably made the largest push for the "responsive cause".
 It's a 12-column responsive grid that makes a great starting point.
 Twitter Bootstrap should be high on the list of any responsive project and has done wonders for the use of grids in web design.